JoshuaMarksberry/JarvisVirtualAssistant/README.md

-# JarvisVirtualAssistant
+# JarvisVirtualAssistant V1
-A very basic virtual assistant for you to run basic commands.
+A basic virtual assistant for you.
 You can play music, send emails, open anylink, and use wikipedia.
 All with your voice using python.
-You can change the voice if you want by refrencing https://support.microsoft.com/en-us/help/4028598/windows-10-start-or-stop-narrator .
-Look at the code a go through -3,-2,
+You can change the voice if you want by refrencing https://support.microsoft.com/en-us/help/4028598/windows-10-start-or-stop-narrator

 OS: Windows 10